CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * New software and new preformatted media should be tested with a computer virus protection program.
 * Test runs of new software should be performed on special test systems so that they can be put into operation smoothly.
 * Compatibility of new hardware and software components with existing ones should be verified prior to procurement to prevent mis-purchases.
-It is only with the help of an ** Inventory Management ** of the equipment used, it is possible to determine the consumption and promptly required reorders.
+It is only with the help of ** Inventory Management ** of the equipment used that it is possible to determine the consumption and to arrange reorders that are required in due time.
 In addition, Inventory Management allows for completeness checks, review of the use of unauthorized software, or detection of resource theft.
 This requires a clear ** identification ** of the essential equipment with clear identification features (eg grouped consecutive inventory numbers).
 In addition, the serial numbers of existing devices such as monitors, printers, hard drives, etc. should be documented so that they can be identified after a theft.

 For inventory management, resources must be listed in inventories.
 Such an inventory must be able to provide information about: